portraying-as-pavan/Addverb/README.md

 # Problem Statement :- Conceptualise and design a software solution to improve learning experience of students in the pandemic.

-We designed a online student management system where students will get their attendance report and other stuff like assignments etc..
+We designed a online student management system where students will get their attendance report and other stuff like assignments etc.

 # login details: